4d/docs/website/translated_docs/es/Project/compiler.md

 ![](assets/en/Project/compilerWin4.png)

 When this option is checked, the warnings (if any) are displayed in the window, after the other error types.
-They appear in italics:
+Aparecen en itálica:

 ![](assets/en/Project/compilerWin5.png)